Queen versus rook endgame: Overview

 Nunn recommends that the defender try to pass through all four stages, and cautions that prematurely giving up a fourth- or third-rank defense is a common error.

 Karsten Müller and Frank Lamprecht consider breaking the third-rank defense as the first stage, noting that this is the stage where computer analysis showed the greatest difficulties.
 They also add a final stage, consisting of picking up the rook by a fork after Philidor's position has been achieved.
 Because of this, a common defensive motif for Black is to put the rook on the same diagonal as White's king to prevent forks.

 David Smerdon calls queen versus rook "the most underappreciated endgame in chess", noting that it is often not taught in much detail, despite its commonness.
 He argues that the reason for its neglect is that the queen usually wins when both players have the same amount of knowledge, but points out that the superior side's task is "extraordinarily difficult" when the inferior side knows the best defensive technique.

 The following discussion assumes that White has the queen and Black has the rook.
 Not all the lines given are optimal according to the tablebase, because sometimes a slightly longer but more systematic win is more intuitive for human players.

 Philidor's position

-This position is won with either side to move.
+White wins with either side to move.
 If White is to move, triangulation with the queen will transfer the move to Black, by 1.Qe5+ (1.Qd5 also works) 1...Ka8 2.Qa1+ Kb8 (2...Ra7?!
 3.Qh8#) 3.Qa5, and we are back in the original position with Black to move.
 Now Black is in zugzwang, and wherever they move their rook, it will be lost to a series of checks culminating in a fork: